PixelOfDeath/glCompact/README.md

 ## License

-The whole project is under LGPL 3.0 license!
+The whole project is under MIT license!